Metallic Epoxy Flooring Vancouver, BC

 Can you match my inspiration photo?

-Do you offer satin finishes?
+Do you offer satin metallic finishes?

 Is this the right page for garage metallic systems?